microsoft/vscode-wiki/Sanity-Check.md

 docker run -e COMMIT -it --rm arm64v8/alpine /bin/sh -c 'apk update && apk add musl libgcc libstdc++ && wget "https://update.code.visualstudio.com/commit:$COMMIT/cli-alpine-arm64/stable" -O- | tar -xz && ./code tunnel'
 ```

-4. For each CLI run:
+4. For each CLI test:
     1. Make sure the program starts and you see and can agree to the license
     2. Connect to the tunnel using the Remote Tunnels prerelease extension on the Stable client
     3. Check which platform you are on by running `uname -m` from the integrated terminal.
 (Expect: `x86_64` for amd64, `armv7l` for arm32 and `aarch64` for arm64)
     4. Run `cat /etc/os-release`.
 For Alpine Linux tunnels, ensure the output shows Alpine as the distro.
 Otherwise, ensure that Ubuntu or Debian are mentioned in the output.
+    5. Close the remote connection on the client.
+Then, hit Ctrl+C on the server.